-These low carb peanut butter balls are one of those low carb recipes I have to hide from myself… because they’re SO.INCREDIBLY.GOOOD!
+These keto peanut butter balls are one of those low carb recipes I have to hide from myself… because they’re SO.INCREDIBLY.GOOOD!

 Some call them buckeyes, others call them energy bites.
 I call them perfection.